Subchapter G. SYSTEM MANAGEMENT RESPONSIBILITIES

 (vii) Other methods approved by the Department which will ensure an adequate degree of protection for the source.

-(6) Contingency planning for the provision of alternate water supplies in the event of contamination of a well, spring or infiltration gallery and emergency responses to incidents that may impact water supply source quality.
+(6) Contingency planning for the provision of alternate water supplies in the event of contamination of a source and emergency responses to incidents that may impact water supply source quality.

 Source